mrth2/cms.hoatrinh.dev/README.md

-# cms.hoatrinh.dev
+# Strapi application

-Strapi powered CMS for hoatrinh.dev
+A quick description of your strapi application